LuiseFreese/blog/recap 2020.md

 all while living 24/7 on twitter :-)

-I was shocked, because I did not imagine this amount of contributions, but when I reflected this thought with two close friends, tey were not surprised at all - which means that my perception and how others perceive me don't match.
+I was shocked, because I did not imagine this amount of contributions, but when I reflected this thought with two close friends, they were not surprised at all - which means that my perception and how others perceive me don't match.

 It took me a whole afternoon to make this list and yes I know, I should just update my list after each and every contribution.
 But as this simple thing so far didn't 'just happen', I asked myself, why I refused to just update a list.
 As I was already working on gaining clarity of what drives me, I took some time to investigate that.
 When I felt #comfortablynumb with being busy, I tried to avoid clarity about what I was already doing regarding community work - and a list would have led to clarification.
 Now that I regained control and overview about all initiatives that I am running, I have a intrinsic interest in knowing what I do - and where I succeeded.
 So I will not only update my list of contributions, but also take time to reflect on what I learned (about tech, community, and myself).